QratorLabs/stream-data-processor/README.md

  - `DataParser` - parses data arriving in the certain format.
 For example, CSV or Graphite output data format.
  - `SerializedRecordBatchHandler` - deserialize arriving data from `arrow::Buffer` to the vector of `arrow::RecordBatch`
     that can be handled by provided `RecordBatchHandler`.

-### `PeriodNode`

-This node type (just like `EvalNode`) takes `PeriodHandler` as strategy to handle record batches belonging to the certain period of time.
-It also takes three additional arguments: `range`, `period` and `ts_column_name`. `range` and `period` arguments defines how long time period will be and how often it will be handled respectively. `ts_column_name` argument is used to determine which column of record batch contains timestamps.
-There is only one `PariodHandler` -- `SerializedPeriodHandler`, which acts like `SerializedRecordBatchHandler`: deserialize data and pass it to the handler.

 ### `RecordBatchHandler`
 There is a full list of currently available handlers:
  - `AggregateHandler` - aggregates data using provided aggregate functions (*first*, *last*, *mean*, *min*, *max*).